 Tabby Health Concerns

-Another reason why tabbies are so awesome is the fact that they don’t have any specific health concerns, which you should be looking out for.
+Another reason why tabbies are so awesome is the fact that they don’t have any specific health concerns.

 Unlike the albino cats’ case, the tabby pattern doesn’t carry a genetic heritage that’s linked to specific diseases or other health complications.

 A tabby cat’s possible health conditions depend on its breed, upbringing, diet, and surroundings.
 Whether your kitty will grow and thrive in purrfect health – that’s up to you.